 Suggests three factors for communities to consider when planning for, implementing, and evaluating long-term adaptation goals: formulating a plan with holistic community support, adopting practical implementation strategies, and engaging in long-term evaluation and external partnerships.
 Source: U.S. Environmental Protection Agency.

 Qualified Energy Conservation Bonds (“QECBs”) and New Clean Renewable Energy Bonds (“New CREBs”)

 Presentation on Qualified Energy Conservation Bonds (QECBs) and New Clean Renewable Energy Bonds (New CREBs) volume allocation, bond mechanics and other considerations, qualified uses and procedures, and market perspectives.
-Source: U.S. Department of Energy.
+Source: U.S. Department of Energy (DOE).

 Revolving Loan Funds

 Provides general information on the basic structure of a revolving loan fund (RLF), steps to setting up RLFs, common issues, and examples.
-Source: National Renewable Energy Laboratory.
+Source: NREL.